SekouDiaoNlp/lyricsmaster3/docs/usage.rst

     album = provider.get_lyrics('2Pac', album='All eyes on me')

     # Fetch the lyrics from the song 'California Love' in 2pac's album 'All eyez on me'.
-    song = provider.get_lyrics('2Pac', album='All eyez on me', song='California Love)
+    song = provider.get_lyrics('2Pac', album='All eyez on me', song='California Love')

     # Once the lyrics are fetched, you can save them on disk.
     # The 'save()' method is implemented for Discography, Album and Song objects.
-    # By default, the lyrics are saved in {user}/Documents/lyricsmaster/
+    # By default, the lyrics are saved in {user}/Documents/lyricsmaster3/
     discography.save()

     # You can also supply a folder to save the lyrics in.